PanosChatzi/panos-chatz/content/authors/admin/_index.md

 I am a PhD candidate in exercise physiology at Aristotle University of Thessaloniki, Greece.
 My research interests include oxygen transport and delivery, sports nutrition, exercise performance and fatigue.
 I am also passionate about programming with R and science communication.

-In my project I am studying the redox effects of exercise and antioxidant supplementation on fatigue following a quantitative approach.
+In my project, I am studying the redox effects of exercise and antioxidant supplementation on fatigue following a quantitative approach.
 My aim is to implement systems biology and computational methods in the field of exercise physiology.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "files/resume.pdf" "newtab" >}}Resume{{< /staticref >}}.